-On average, vegans and vegetarians live longer – they have longer life expectancies than meat-eaters, and grow old with fewer health issues.
-But why is this?
+On average, vegans and vegetarians live longer - they have longer life expectancies than meat-eaters, and grow old with fewer health issues.
+But why do vegans live longer?

 1. Vegans and vegetarians don’t eat meat

 Yes, this is stating the extremely obvious, but this is of course the main difference between meat-eaters and those on a plant-based diet.
 And it’s an important difference, because:

 Processed meats like hams, sausages, salamis, bacon, smoked and canned meat are class-1 carcinogens: the same classification as tobacco smoking, asbestos, and radioactive barium.